radiantearth/stac-spec/extensions/eo/README.md

 * the [Sat Extension Specification](../sat/README.md) to describe SAR data collected from a satellite.
 * the [View Geometry Extension Specification](../view/README.md) to describe angles of sensors collecting earth observation data from above the earth.

-### Placing common fields in Collections
-A lot of EO data will have common metadata across many Items.
-It is not necessary, but recommended to use the [Commons extension](../commons/README.md) in combination with [STAC Collections](../../collection-spec/README.md).
-The exact metadata that would appear in a STAC Collection record will vary depending on the dataset.